NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/notebooks/04_first_pr.md

 to perform changes on.
 In the case of the design notebooks, the repo to fork is [the one that contains the site you're reading right now](https://github.com/NYU-Processor-Design/nyu-processor-design.github.io).

+To understand why you should work on forks, read the next guide - [Working Collaboratively](05_collab.md).

 To create a fork, you need only click the fork button at the top right of the page:

 <img src="/images/git/fork.png" width="50%" style="margin-left: auto; margin-right: auto; display: block;" />